 Ingredients For The Best Carrot Ginger Soup Recipe:

-6-8 large carrots – I used 7 large carrots
+- 6-8 large carrots – I used 8 large carrots

-Salt and freshly ground pepper to taste.
+- Salt and freshly ground pepper to taste.

 See, not many ingredients, but the combination adds up to big flavor.

-As the celery and onions were cooking, I prepared the ginger (took skin off with the back of a spoon or knife), and got all the other ingredients ready.
+As the celery and onions were cooking, I prepared the ginger (took the skin off with the back of a spoon or knife) and got all the other ingredients ready.

 Remove the ginger from the stock and add the onion to the carrot mixture.
 Bring to a boil, then simmer for 10-15 minutes.
 The carrots should be soft enough to puree.

 - 6-8 large carrots

-- 1 piece ginger inch long, peeled
+- 1 piece ginger (1/2 inch long piece, peeled

-- 1 sprig of thyme or pinch dried
+- 1 sprig of thyme or 1/4 tsp. dried

 - Salt and freshly ground pepper to taste